reyaboj/starwars-textgame/FIT2099_Assignment/design-docs/design_desc_rationale.md

 ### Design Description
 Droids are to be added as a subclass of `SWActor`: class `Droid`.
 Each `Droid` shall be associated with an owning `SWActor`. `Droid` instances shall have a `Drink` affordance that allows repair via drinking oil cans. `Drink` affordance is generic for all actors and special-cased for `Droid` instances to allow oil-cans to never fully deplete.

-`Droid` classes use the `FollowOwner` behavior to follow their owning actor through the map.
-The `FollowOwner` behavior shall not include the badlands damage feature.
-The `Droid` instance's `act` method shall check the moved-to location and then call its own `takeDamage` method based on the result.
+`Droid` uses `tick` to follow its owning actor through the map.
+The method calls `takeDamage` when in the badlands.

 `Droid` classes shall have an overriden `takeDamage` method to trigger state to immobile once their health drops to zero.
 This state shall add the `Disassemble` affordance to `Droid`.
 The `Disassemble` affordance shall replace an immobile `Droid` on the map with a `DroidParts` instance.

 Immboile `Droid` classes shall have the `Repair` affordance added to them by `takeDamage`. `SWActor` instances with the `REPAIR` capability shall be allowed to restore such droids to normal health provided they are carrying a `DroidParts` instance.
 ### Design Justification
 `Drink` was kept as a common affordance for both `Droid` and `SWAction` instances to avoid duplicating the common "health replenish" logic.
 The added special condition for oil-can replenishing was considered a fair trade-off for the design.

-The `FollowOwner` behavior allows reuse for other entities which might need such behavior.
 #### Responsibilities: `Droid`
 * Represents a droid instance
 * Follows its owning actor using the `FollowOwner` behavior